 Moving companies that are dedicated to ensuring a seamless move experience — like Mayflower — will provide you with an important checklist of items movers will not move.
 Keep in mind that moving companies’ restricted items may vary from mover to mover, so it’s a good idea to strategize about what to do with those items before you begin to pack.

 These items are likely to be found in your garage or with your household cleaning supplies, while others may be scattered throughout your house.
-Some items may seem obvious like gasoline and loaded guns, but others are not so blatant, such as nail polish remover and indoor plants.
+Some items may seem obvious like gasoline and loaded guns, but others are not so blatant, such as wax candles and indoor plants.

 Many people are surprised to find out that a smart move experience begins with the packing phase — and oftentimes, that’s with you — the customer.
 That’s why we’ve put together this list of Mayflower’s restricted items to ensure your packing process is efficient and hassle-free.

 Mayflower encourages you to read the information below prior to packing so that you can separate these prohibited items from the rest of your belongings.
 If you have questions about a particular item, please reach out to your Mayflower move coordinator for clarification.